xieyj17/ProjectionPursuit.jl/README.md

 (I know the math notation below looks crappy...
 It's the year of 2022 and GitHub still doesn't support LaTeX...smh)

+# Tl;dr

+## What does it do?
+Simply put, it is complementary to the good old PCA.
+It allows you to find a lower-dimensional representation of the original data according to your specified objective function (compared with PCA which is restricted to the sample variance).
+I intended to say replace or substitute PCA but I also want to be humble here because there is a good chance that I might be horribly wrong.

+## Why using Julia?
+It’s lightning-fast.
+Enough said.

+## What is the next step?
+First thing is to continue improving the computational efficiency.
+It is always challenging to search in a high-dimensional space.
+The current version supports multi-threading, but I am still learning how to handle parallelization in Julia properly.
+Potential GPU support is also on my to-do list.
+Another thing is to develop several peripheral packages built upon ProjectionPursuit.jl to demonstrate how it can be applied in practice.

 # What is ***Projection Pursuit***?
 This terminology might be new to you, but it has been discussed among statisticians since the 70s, including the *great* John Tukey.